bfuchs18/R01_Marketing/docs/reach_data_description.md

 <!-- omit in toc -->
 #### Task Design

-The Food View Task was administered using [Matlab2018b and Psychtoolbox3].
+The Food View Task was administered using Matlab 2021a and Psychtoolbox 3.0.19

 The Food View Task included 4 functional MRI runs (~3.7 min each).
 Each run included 4 commercial blocks (2 food, 2 toy) and 4 food image blocks (2 high-ED, 2 low-ED).
 Commercial and food image blocks were presented in alternating order, always starting with a commercial block.
 Commercial blocks contained 2 commercials (~30 seconds total) and food image blocks contained 5 images (1.5 seconds each with 0.5s fixation following each image).
 Between blocks, a fixation cross was presented on the screen for 6-8 seconds (jittered).
 Within a run, toy and food commercial blocks were presented in alternating order.
 For each subject, 2 runs started with toy commercials and 2 started with food commericals; which runs these were varied by subject (counterbalanced?).